s77rt/rdpcloud/server/go/PHILOSOPHY.md

 However this is not true in this code, variable names means nothing but a name There are many cases where pllThreshold is just a regular value and it's pointer is defined by &pllThreshold such variables naming was only so the coding is easier to write given that a lot of a code was a copy/paste from MSDN

+Authentication is based on the user SID (auth package)